jguamie/system-design/notes/partitioning.md

 Typically, the database will assign multiple partitions to a node.
 This improves dynamic load balancing across nodes.
 If a leader-follower replication model is used, each partition's leader is assigned to one node and its followers are assigned to other nodes.
 Each node could be a leader to some partitions and a follower to other partitions.  <br />
 <img src="https://github.com/jguamie/system-design/blob/master/images/partitioning-1.png" align="middle" width="70%">
+### Federation
+Federation (functional partitioning) is where the data model is split up by function.
+For example, a monolithic data model can be split up to forums, users, and products.
+Federation alone is not effective if the data model has very large functions or tables.
+Also, joining data between two functions becomes complex.
+Once the data is federated appropriately, the following partitioning methods can be applied.
 ## Key-Value Data Model
-With key-value stores, there are two main approaches to partitioning: key range partitioning and hash partitioning.
+With key-value stores, there are two main approaches to partitioning: key range partitioning, and hash partitioning.
 ### Key Range Partitioning
 Key range partitioning is where keys are sorted and partitioned by a range of keys.
 This allows for efficient key range queries.  <br />
 <img src="https://github.com/jguamie/system-design/blob/master/images/partitioning-2.png" align="middle" width="70%">